virginiakm1988/LogME-CTC/README.md

 # References

+If you think this work would help your research or if got some ideas from the code, please consider referencing our paper.

+Thank you!

 ```bib
 @inproceedings{chen23j_interspeech,
   author={Zih-Ching Chen and Chao-Han Huck Yang and Bo Li and Yu Zhang and Nanxin Chen and Shuo-Yiin Chang and Rohit Prabhavalkar and Hung-yi Lee and Tara Sainath},